 My personal experience

 Honestly, I’ve made use of all the options I explained above.
-During my master I mainly had the “dag voordeel” for discounted trips during the weekend.
-But sometimes I still seeked out even cheaper options via the spoordeelwinkel or from the AH and other shops.
-Now that I’m doing my internship, I changed to NS flex.
-Simply because I cannot avoid travelling during peak hours anymore.
+During my master, I mainly had the “dag voordeel” for discounted trips during the weekend.
+But sometimes I still sought out even cheaper options via the spoordeelwinkel or from the AH and other shops.

-As you see, there are many options available with different prices.
-I hope my tips give you a bit of an idea what is available and help you to get ahead with choosing the best option for you.
+As you see, there are many options available at different prices.
+I hope my tips help you to get ahead with choosing the best option for you.

-Do you already have experience with traveling with a discount in the Netherlands?
+Do you already have experience with travelling with a discount in the Netherlands?
 Do you know other tips other students can benefit from?
 Let us know in the comments!